SanderRonde/home-automation/README.md

 The webhook module uses a simple config file, in which the webhook with given name is called when its endpoint has been hit.

-#### Movement

-Most of the movement module's magic is in [the boards](https://github.com/SanderRonde/board-movement-sensor).
-The boards signal when movement occurs, after which the module simply runs the associated configuration.

 #### Telegram bot